clarkcb/xfind/README.md

  tsfind      26.95   0.27      6   2.60   0.03      5  11.59   0.12      8  41.14   0.41      7
 ```

+Notice the line above the table that says "Output of all versions in all scenarios match".
+It is
+important to see this and similar messages on all scenarios runs, otherwise one of the language
+versions isn't working properly and the results will be invalid.
+An obvious example of this would
-It probably goes without saying, but attempting to run language versions that aren't built will
+be attempting to run language versions that aren't built.
-lead to invalid results.

 ## TODOs